brainhack-proceedings/docs/source/REVIEWERS.md

 # Reviewer guidelines

+## Contributing as a Reviewer

+Brainhack Proceedings are run through a pool of volunteering reviewers, who have the field knowledge and experience to review the papers submitted throughout the year.
+The reviewer applications run through a simple [submission form]() and the approval is done by the editorial team of the Brainhack Proceedings.
+Based on the field of knowledge you indicate in your application, the submitted abstracts are assigned to you by the editors and issued into the system to track the reviewing processees.

+## Main Responsibilities

 As a Brainhack proceedings reviewer, you are responsible for the technical quality of the resources available for our community.
 Prior to review, an editor establishes that the submission qualifies in principles, and an administrator has built a pdf for the initial submission, which gets listed on the brainhack proceedings website as a preprint, so you can review the material directly on the pdf (the link is at the top of the github page of the article).
 Now your role is to ensure the submitted materials take full advantage of the proceedings format, prior to final publication.
 Specific criteria for review are listed below.

 ## Scientific review
 You need to assess that work is scientifically sound, including but not limited to the following: